boobooHQ/private_templates/README.md

-**This collection includes templates that have been modified from their original versions, some of which have undergone extensive editing with newly discovered paths and bypasses.**
+**This collection includes templates that have been modified from their original versions & some are newly contributed to nuclei templates by me, some of which have undergone extensive editing with newly discovered paths and bypasses.**
 *original authors deserve respect for their contributions.

 **How to Use**: